Alig1493/favorite-things/technical_questions/answers.md

     send to the backend.
     * Implement PATCH/PUT and GET(Retrieve) request handling using forms (only implemented GET(list) and POST)
+	* Handle the input of the enum data type.

 2. For back end:
     * More tests